 Nat and I are no strangers to having birds perch on us.
 We have come across some friendly lorikeets and cockatoos in the past.
 So, when we saw the big yellow sign on the door to the aviary, we kind of ignored it.
 ‘Enter at your own risk’, ‘These birds may bite’.
 It was all stuff we had seen before and we took it as a standard wildlife warning.
 Well…

 Nat was first in and no sooner had she cleared the safety door a galah flew up and sat on her shoulder.
 We both thought it was cute but then it went to work on her earring.
 In the blink of an eye the cheeky bird pulled it out and promptly flew to top of the cage to chew on it.

 As we stood there hoping the bird wouldn’t swallow it, a cocky the size of a wedge tailed eagle flew up and sat on my shoulder.
 It nuzzled against my cheek for a moment, then latched onto my ear.
-That was cute too for about half a second until I realized it wasn’t going to let go.
+That was cute too for about half a second until I realized it wasn’t letting go.

 As I was getting my ear pierced by a bird, Nat was more focussed on her earring.
 While it wasn’t a family heirloom, it was a replacement for an earring lost off the coast of Kangaroo Island while we were snorkelling in terrible conditions trying to spot a blue groper.
 Now it looked like our wildlife adventures were about to cost us another piece of jewellery.